-Notes: This is an estimate of the total number of people affected; but the estimates are only very approximate.
+Notes: This is only an estimate of the total number of people affected; the numbers given are only approximate.
 In addition to the problem of identifying affected people, there is the issue of degree of impact, which is not recorded, as well as possible omissions in earlier periods due to less effective measurement, poor governance, and so on.
 Also, some of the estimates are inaccurate because of unclear distinctions between lowland and highland populations, particularly in Ethiopia.

 Volatile prices (terms of trade) are one aspect of the vulnerability of pastoralist livelihoods.
 In addition to influencing prices, droughts and floods impact livestock mortality (particularly droughts).
 However, the fact that both external conditions (prices) and domestic conditions (price and livestock mortality rates) influence pastoralists’ welfare means that one needs to look at droughts in both pastoralist and nonpastoralist regions of eastern Africa.
-In Figure 3 we use the EM-DAT database on disasters to look specifically at the timings of droughts in both pastoralist and nonpastoralist areas, as well as very rough estimates of the number of people affected.
+In Figure 2.3, we use the EM-DAT database on disasters (CRED 2011) to look specifically at the timings of droughts in both pastoralist and nonpastoralist areas, as well as very rough estimates of the number of people affected.
 The data show several disturbing facts.
 First, there is some indication that droughts are increasing in frequency in recent decades (bearing in mind poorer recording of droughts in earlier periods).
-Certainly, the 2000s 2010 has been a very bad decade for pastoralist areas, with four major droughts per decade in all three countries.
+Certainly, the decade from 2000 to 2010 has been a very bad period for pastoralist areas, with four major droughts in all three countries.
 Second, the scale of impact is immense.
 In each drought—bar the 2004 drought in Somalia—more than a million people were affected in each country, and typically several million people.
 Third, major droughts in nonpastoralist areas of these countries, particularly Ethiopia, are also common and likely to impact pastoralist populations quite adversely if cereal prices rise.
-In 2003, for example, there was a major drought in the largely highland parts of Ethiopia that was estimated to have affected over 12 million people.
-In landlocked countries like Ethiopia these kinds of shocks to nonpastoralist, cereal-producing areas could hurt pastoralists quite badly via, among others, reduced demand for livestock and considerably higher grain prices.
+In 2003, for example, there was a major drought in the largely highland parts of Ethiopia that was estimated to have affected more than 12 million people.
+In landlocked countries like Ethiopia these kinds of shocks to nonpastoralist, cereal-producing areas could hurt pastoralists quite badly via, among other things, reduced demand for livestock and considerably higher grain prices.